JoinColony/coding-challenge-events-list/README.md

 const parsedLogs = eventLogs.map(event => colonyClient.interface.parseLog(event));
 ```

+Make sure you merge both raw and parsed events together, or at least pick and choose the values you need.
+There are values in both objects you will require to properly display the string templates for the various event types.

 #### Handling User Addresses

 User addresses should be used as-is, no parsing or mapping necessary, just make sure you get the "correct" value for the user address from the logs. _(there are many values that look like a user address hash, especially when merging the raw and parsed logs together)_